 - Additional Information for Community Congregate Living Settings (e.g., Group Homes, Assisted Living), CDC

-The current definition of a COVID‑19 outbreak at an assisted living, adult family home, or supported living agency is:
+The current definition of a COVID‑19 outbreak at an assisted living facility or adult family home is:

 - One facility-acquired COVID 19 positive infection in a resident or client; OR